joelclermont/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/migration/widgets/grid.md

 ## DataKeys

-### DataKeys Are Moved to the Datasource Model Configuration
+DataKeys Are Moved to the Datasource Model Configuration:

 #### Old